Embedding Arithmetic of Multimodal Queries for Image Retrieval: Experiments on SIMAT database

 \textbf{Text to Image}: We directly provide the target captions to the CLIP text encoder and retrieve the image closest to that embedding.
 This is the standard image retrieval task, which is easier because the target subject-relation-object features are given as input.
 Hence it can be considered as an upper bound of our SIMAT score.

-\textbf{Image to Text to Image}: We first find among the SIMAT captions which one is closest to the query image.
-We then add the text delta vector corresponding to the transformation query and retrieve the closest image in the SIMAT database.
+\textbf{Image to Text to Image}: We first find among the SIMAT captions, the text embedding that is closest to the query image.
+We then add the text delta vector corresponding to the transformation query and finally retrieve the closest image in the SIMAT database.
+This means that we do not transform the input image directly but we transform a textual representation of the input image.

 Results are shown in Table~\ref{clip_zs}.
 The delta vector method works for 15.9\% of the transformation queries.
 A higher value of $\lambda$ gives much better results (35.4\%) which are nonetheless below the Image to Text to Image baseline (39\%), and very far from the Text to Image upper bound (65.9\%).
+It means that with our benchmark, transforming images works better by using text representations of images rather than the image embeddings themselves.
+However, in a real-world scenario, we don't want to get explicit context of images by converting them to text (which requires a form of image captioning); we want to use the image embeddings as implicit context.